-The objective of the Fund is to generate returns that are above the median term deposit rate paid by the major banks for a similar term as the investment terms in the Fund (either 3 months or 12 months).
+The objective of the Fund is to generate returns that are above the median term deposit rate paid by the major banks for a similar term as the investment terms in the Fund (either 3 months or 12 months, now conversion to Ordinary Units).
 By investing the Fund assets into the Commercial Credit Fund, the Fund is seeking to generate a monthly return for its investors.